Euro zone economic sentiment much better than expected in September

 The economic sentiment index, calculated by the European Union's executive arm, rose to 104.9 in September from 103.5 in August, beating expectations of no change and moving further above the long-term average of 100.0.

-Economic sentiment is an early indicator of economic activity, signalling trends in gross domestic product growth.
+Economic sentiment is an early indicator of economic activity, signaling trends in gross domestic product growth.

 Separately, the Commission's business climate indicator, which points to the phase of the business cycle, also jumped to 0.45 in September, its highest level since October 2015, beating market expectations of a modest rise to 0.05 from 0.03 in August.